Part of our Developer Tools MCP category.

 Desktop Commander represents the tension at the heart of the MCP ecosystem: power versus safety.
 The server is popular precisely because it removes the guardrails — it lets AI agents do what developers actually want them to do.
 Start builds, run tests, interact with databases, edit code surgically.
 These are real workflows that sandboxed file-only servers can’t support.

-But the security story is genuinely concerning.
-When 14+ security issues are open and the maintainer’s official position is “security is not our top priority,” this is a server that should be used with eyes open.
+The security story remains genuinely concerning.
+The maintainer’s official position is still “security is not our top priority,” and 5 of 8 originally flagged vulnerabilities remain open.
 The recommendation to use Docker for security-sensitive work is reasonable — containerization provides the hard boundary that the server’s built-in guardrails don’t.
 But most users installing via npx aren’t setting up Docker containers.

 Rating: 3.5/5